OperationCodeKC/spring-environment-util/README.md

 # Module: Retrieve Environment Variables

 To test this project properly, the following needs to be done

 Branches:
-Master - uses JDK17 and Spring 3
+Master - uses JDK 21 and Spring 3
 JDK8 - uses JDK8 and Spring 2

 1) Create a run configuration for this application